bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 Prepping Reference
 ******************

-The following is a list of all the prepping functions that are available to use:
+The following is a list of all the prepping methods that are available to use:

 ==================== ========= ===================================================================================================
 Name                 Parameter Description
 ==================== ========= ===================================================================================================
-**xss_clean**        No        Runs the data through the XSS filtering function, described in the :doc:`Input Class <input>` page.
+**xss_clean**        No        Runs the data through the XSS filtering method, described in the :doc:`Input Class <input>` page.
 **prep_for_form**    No        Converts special characters so that HTML data can be shown in a form field without breaking it.
 **prep_url**         No        Adds "\http://" to URLs if missing.
 **strip_image_tags** No        Strips the HTML from image tags leaving the raw URL.